COVID-19 pandemic in Indonesia

+The pandemic is estimated to have caused at least 1 million excess deaths in Indonesia.

 Statistics

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 From January until February 2020, Indonesia reported zero cases of COVID-19, despite being surrounded by infected countries such as Malaysia, Singapore, the Philippines, and Australia.
 Flights from countries with high infection rate, including South Korea and Thailand, also continued to operate.
 Health experts and researchers at Harvard University in the United States expressed their concerns, saying that Indonesia is ill-prepared for an outbreak and there could be undetected COVID-19 cases.

 On 2 March 2020, Indonesian president Joko Widodo announced the first cases in the country: a dance instructor and her mother in Depok, West Java.
 Both of them had held a dance class at a restaurant in Kemang, South Jakarta on 14 February, which was attended by more than a dozen people.
 One of whom was a Japanese, who was later tested positive for COVID-19 in Malaysia.
 As Malaysia reported the case, the government of Indonesia began to trace anyone who have had close contact with the Japanese and the infected Indonesians.

 The cluster was initially identified as the "Jakarta cluster" or the "dance class cluster", owing to the location of the infection.
 Since then, confirmed cases of COVID-19 in Indonesia began to increase slowly.
 By 8 March, a total of 6 people who had attended the dance class were infected by the COVID-19, including one case of repatriated Indonesian from the Diamond Princess.
 Several COVID-19 cases in West Java and Jakarta were found to have a link with the cluster.

 The positive cases first confirmed in March are not the first Indonesians to have been infected with the SARS-CoV-2 virus.
 In January, an Indonesian maid in Singapore contracted the virus from her employer.

 The first confirmed death of COVID-19 in the country occurred on 11 March when a 53-year-old British citizen in Bali died.
 However, a Telkom employee who died on 3 March was found positive on 14 March.